-Sam Mendes directs this Oscar-winning black-comedy, which acts a satire of suburban American culture.
+Sam Mendes directs this Oscar-winning black comedy, which acts a satire of suburban American culture.
 Academics have frequently analyzed the film's take on identity, paternity, materialism, and modern life.

 8. The Darjeeling Limited (2007)

 Wes Anderson's vibrant movie takes us on a trip across India.
 When the death of their father reunites three estranged brothers, they decide to take the train ride as a chance to bond.

 Wes Anderson uses the colorful religious backdrop of Hindu temples, Himalayan convents, and more to explore the spiritual side of life—one that the three brothers have been neglecting.

 Striking a perfect balance between humor and grief, The Darjeeling Limited starring Owen Wilson, Adrien Brody, and Jason Schwartzman remains a firm favorite among Anderson fans.

-5. Eat Pray Love (2010)
+7. Eat Pray Love (2010)

 Eat Pray Love has all the ingredients of a good "finding yourself" flick: meditation, religious retreats, street food, and travel.